The 20 Largest Cities in the World

 15. Kolkata, India

 Although the capital city of Argentina has only 3 million people living within its urban core, its wider, 2,681-square-kilometer region is home to the second largest population in South America.
 Although the suburbs of the greater metropolitan region have burgeoned over the last 70 years, the city center has remained pretty constant, size-wise; its stagnant economy has meant that folks are more prone to move out of town than into it.
 The best cities that people move to usually have a strong economy, but the people living there actually define a city.
-People in cities across the world should think about how this is the kindest city in America.
+Buenos Aires is also one of the world’s 50 most beautiful cities, as ranked by travel experts.

 12. Chongqing, China